jadecobra/python_tdd_exercises/DATA_STRUCTURES.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-Based on what we have seen so far, is it safe to assume that `None` is only `None` and is not any other data structure?
-Let's find out if this assumption is true.
+Based on what we have seen so far, is it safe to assume that `None` is only `None` and is not any other data structure? let us find out if this assumption is true.

 Is `None` a list | array?